b-pardi/pyQCM/README.md

 	- For testing purposes, it is appropriate to enter 0-100 (in seconds) as a sample baseline time.
 	- In practice, this should be the last x number of seconds where the frequency is stable before the experiment begins.
 - Next is to specify theoretical or calibration values for calculations in the modeling section.
-	- If user selects theoretical, it will use theoretical peak frequency values and theoretical C = -17.7 for Sauerbrey model.
+	- If user selects theoretical, it will use theoretical peak frequency values and theoretical mass sensitivity constant, C = -17.7 ng/(Hz*cm^2) for Sauerbrey model.
 	- If user selects calibration, there is the prompt to either:
 		- Copy/paste offset values into a file 'offset_data/COPY-PASTE_CALIBRATION_DATA_HERE.csv'
 			- There are populated values in this value already for demonstrative purposes.
 		- OR click a button 'Enter values here' and enter the values into the software directly
 - **Once all information is entered, user can then click 'Submit File Information'.**

--  **NOTE** if you are using Qsense and do not have the calibration values for your experiment, you are limited to just visualization, no modeling features will work correctly due to the nature of how Qsense only records the change in frequency, not the actual values.
+-  **NOTE** if you are using QSense and do not have the calibration values for your experiment, you are limited to just visualization, no modeling features will work correctly due to the nature of how QSense only records the change in frequency, not the actual values.
 - **NOTE** if you are using QCM-I or Open QCM-Next, upon selecting 'offset' a label popups up to notify you that entering these values is unnecessary, as these devices record information that QSense and AWSensors do not, so the offset is found computationally.